beyzaD/food-app/readme.md

   To Deploy to Azure Static Web App execute `ng-build-deploy-sw.yml`

-  To Deploy to Azure Blob Storage with CDN execute `ng-build-deploy-sw.yml`
+  To Deploy to Azure Blob Storage with CDN execute `ng-build-deploy-blob.yml`

+  To Deploy to App Service execute `ng-build-deploy-app-service.yml`

 - FoodListSPFx: Simple SharePoint Framework WebPart displaying Data from Api using Persmissions from App Registration